Alabama state House speaker indicted on corruption charges

-(Reuters) - Alabama’s powerful Republican state house speaker was indicted on 23 criminal counts of corruption by a grand jury, court records released on Monday show.
+BIRMINGHAM Ala.
+(Reuters) - A grand jury has indicted Alabama’s powerful Republican state house speaker on 23 criminal counts of corruption, court records released on Monday showed.

 Mike Hubbard, who helped guide Republicans to majorities in both houses of the Alabama legislature in 2010 for the first time in 136 years, was indicted on Friday on charges that include using his office for personal gain and legislating with a conflict of interest.